fatjond0413/sep11-freedom-project/blog/entry01.md

 ## Deciding my Tool

   Now I had to chose a tool and after careful thinking and thought on which tool I should chose I decided to go and use [kaboom](https://kaboomjs.com/) because it is designed for my project.
 As for my project I plan to make a 2d rpg video game that is similar to the [first zelda game](https://youtu.be/6g2vk8Gudqs?si=ek4g_W8S7XdAr9ce) where you can fight mobs, talk to npcs, and even explore the world because it seems like a very fun idea.
 It is not unique  or original, but competition breeds improvement.
 How I made sure it was the right tool for me was by looking at the rpg section to see what kaboom is capable of in this genre of video games and it did not disapoint.
-It was a great rpg and way to make my project, it had dialogue, items, and npcs, so it seemed like it was the perfect tool for my project.I also went to reserch on youtube insted of google to learn about the tool as having itn explained to you is better than reading it sometimes as I hav learned from A-frame were I probably should have watched some videos on it.
-Anyways the videos shows me that  it was perfect for making my freedom project.
+It was a great rpg and way to make my project, it had dialogue, items, and npcs, so it seemed like it was the perfect tool for my project.

+  ## Researching my tool/ what to do diffrent this time
+ For me reasearching my tool, I decided not to go on goolge this time, but insted go on youtube and type "Kaboom.js guide" to learn about it more.
+I also decided to read some of the kaboom parts to like the [tutorial](https://kaboomjs.com/doc/setup) and it was very tiring, but I kept reading certian parts of over and over again until I had gotten a decent understanding of what kaboom is about and how it operates.
+I had spent 5 hours.

 ## Testing out kaboom.js/ Content